-Outokumpu high-temperature stainless steels have been specifically designed for temperatures up to 1150°C. This has been achieved by the addition of a number of important alloying elements in the steel – ensuring superior performance across a wide spectrum of high-temperature applications.
+Outokumpu high-temperature stainless steels have been specifically designed for temperatures up to 1150°C. This durability has been achieved by the addition of several significant alloying elements in the steel – ensuring superior performance across a broad spectrum of high-temperature applications.

 High temperature austenitic grades

 High temperature austenitic steels are commonly employed in a number of applications where the temperature exceeds 550°C.

 Typical applications for high temperature austenitic grades:

 - equipment and components within the iron, steel and other metallurgical industries

 - energy conversion plants

 An important factor at high temperatures is that creep strength is usually the primary dimensioning factor.
 By choosing the right material, you do not only extend the lifetime of your application but can also define a thinner material for overall cost savings.
 This consideration especially applies to our high-temperature austenitic grades Outokumpu 153 MA™ and Outokumpu 253 MA®.

 High temperature ferritic grades